0exp/redis_queued_locks/README.md

 > Eliminate zombie locks with a swarm.

-**This documentation section is in progress!** (see the changelog and usage preview for details at this moment)
+**This documentation section is in progress!** (see the changelog and theusage preview for details at this moment)

 [(work and usage preview (temporary example-based docs))](#work-and-usage-preview-temporary-example-based-docs)